View full guide »

 The Copyright Act also makes certain types of copyright infringement a criminal offence.

 Industrial designs are also enforced via an action or application for infringement before the Federal or provincial courts in a manner similar to that set out for copyrights, trademarks and patents.
 With respect to industrial designs, infringement can apply only to elements of design - there is no protection for purely functional elements that may have been taken by a competitor.

 A successful plaintiff may obtain an injunction and damages for infringement.

 e.
 Trade secrets, unfair competition claims and ancillary litigation

 As noted previously, a breach of trade secrets can be enforced only in provincial courts.
 Consequently, where there is a breach of a trade secret and potentially an infringement of a patent, the preferred venue for resolving both matters would be the provincial court with jurisdiction over the defendant.

 Similarly, other types of proceedings can often be joined together.
 For instance, a patent and a trademark case can be joined, depending on the circumstances.
-In addition, sometimes an attack based on the Competition Act can be joined with a Patent Act defence.
+In addition, sometimes an attack based on the Competition Act can be joined with a Patent Act or Trademark Act claim or defence.
+The Trademarks Act also codifies a number of anti-competitive actions, such as making misleading statements, as alternative types of passing off.
 Consequently, IP litigation is not always a matter of simply enforcing one right to the exclusion of other causes of action, but often involves a portfolio of issues - both core IP and related matters that touch on areas including trade secret law and competition law, among others.